David-The-Programmer/dotfiles/git/README.md

-# Setup guide for Git configs
+# Manual setup guide for Git configs

 **Note, this is my own setup for using Git/Github with SSH, this assumes Git is already installed.**